 After founding Cornerstone Court Reporting Company, Myles and Candie launched a parallel business, Court Reporters Exchange, LLC (CREX) in July 2012.
-CREX seeks to help other successful court reporters start their own companies by providing the administrative services and support necessary to establish a successful court reporting business.
+CREX seeks to help other successful court reporters in Kansas City and surrounding regions start their own companies by providing the administrative services and support necessary to establish a successful court reporting business.
 With CREX, Myles and Candie help successful reporters who work for agencies or state or federal courts transition into ownership roles, as well as help solo, independent reporters expand their services.

 “It is a real pleasure to see successful court reporters transition into an ownership position, and it provides me with great satisfaction to help them build on their success,” Myles says.

 Myles operates Cornerstone Court Reporting Company and Court Reporters Exchange with a solid foundation of integrity.
 “Integrity is essential for me.
 At this point in my life, I want nothing to hinder my relationship with my Creator and with my family.
 I strive to make my life and my actions demonstrate this,” he says.